michaelgrosner/tribeca/README.md

 To pipe the output to stdout, execute the application in the foreground with `./K.sh`.

-To ignore the output, execute the application in the background with `forever start -c /bin/sh K.sh` or with the alias `make start`.
+To ignore the output, execute the application in the background with `screen -dmS K K.sh` or with the alias `make start`.

 Passing a config filename is possible with environment var `KCONFIG` like for example `KCONFIG=X ./K.sh`.